AmpersandTarski/documentation/syntax/relation.md

 ```
 PRAGMA "" " lives in " ""
 ```
+This will result in a printed sentence "John lives in Amsterdam".

 ### MEANING*
 The meaning of a rule can be written in natural language in the Meaning part of the RULE statement.